ElementalWarrior/hwmon-temper/README.md

 ![temper usb image](image.png)

+## Motivation

+I wanted to be able to use a usb thermometer to control when fans speed up for my mini server hard drives.

+Fancontrol uses hwmon devices.

+Why not just use the temp sensors in a hard drive?
+Because it requires the drive powered on.
+Every time you read the temp sensor via SMART, it spins up the drive.

 ## Device support

 I only have a TEMPer Gold usb stick.
 I think it was version 3.5 or something.
 It didn't work with the userspace python libraries I linked below until I bumped the minor version in their code.